Tools & calculators

 A look at the competition

-The HSBC Platinum Credit Card offers both rewards points and a range of insurance policies, and currently, refunds the $99 p.a. annual fee in any year where you spend $6,000.
-Both the purchase and cash advance interest rates are slightly higher than the Bank of Melbourne card’s 19.49% p.a. and 20.24% p.a.
-The HSBC card offers a zero interest balance transfer but no bonus points.
+The HSBC Platinum Credit Card offers both rewards points and a range of insurance policies, and currently refunds the annual fee in any year where you meet a low target spending amount.

-If you want to be able to switch between conventional rewards points and QFF points, and are prepared to pay a $150 p.a. annual fee, take a look at the Westpac Altitude Platinum Credit Card, an AmEx /Visa duo.
-It has higher points earning rate on the AmEx card, but there is a monthly cap on the number of points you can earn.
+If you want to be able to switch between conventional rewards points and QFF points, and are prepared to pay a higher annual fee, take a look at the Westpac Altitude Platinum Credit Card.

 I got this credit card as part of a bundle with my mortgage.
 The fees are more than I would like, but in all likelihood quite reasonable.